ITSLeeds/VectorTiles/README.md

 ### Hosting Fonts

-If your map includes text tables, such as road of country names you will need to provide the fonts you wish to use.
+If your map includes text tables, such as road or country names you will need to provide the fonts you wish to use.
 You can download a selection of fonts [from this repo]( https://github.com/ITSLeeds/VectorTiles/releases) and upload them to your server in a folder called fonts.
 You will need to unzip the files and uploaded them in the file structure shown below.

 **Example folder structure**
 ```